michaelzhiluo/starburst/README.md

 - Insteading of provisioning cloud resources with Skypilot, cloud-running jobs are sent to a log file instead to further reduce costs and to avoid hitting cloud quota limits.
 You can see them in `~/starburst/starburst/sweep_logs/[RUN_ID]/events/0.log`.
 - We run sleep jobs as opposed to training jobs, as there are no GPUs to run training.
 The sleep jobs are sampled from real-world training jobs, with the sleeping duration equivalent to the predicted runtime of training jobs.

+## Setup Kubernete Cluster

+We provide two options for users to setup the local Kubernetes cluster.
+The first option is directly SSH'ing to our provided VM and running the experiments.
+The second option is for the user to create a GKE cluster on their own, and the steps to do is provided in the Miscellaneous section at the bottom of this README file.

 ## Running Real-World Experiments

 To run our real-world experiments, we use [Chakra](https://github.com/michaelzhiluo/chakra/tree/fa4799bfc67ea983936b7c88864cbe35719eca0f) as a scheduling plugin for Kubernetes.
 If you cloned without installing the submodules, use the following command to pull Chakra into the Starburst repo: